syranide/react-swf/README.md

 Shockwave Flash Player component for [React](https://github.com/facebook/react)

-Easy installation with `react-swf.min.js` or `npm install react-swf`
+Easy installation with `react-swf.min.js` or `npm install react-swf`.

+* Browser bundle has optional CommonJS/AMD module loader support
 * Only ~1KB gzipped
 * An object can be passed to `flashVars` and is automatically encoded
 * Solves IE8 memory leaks when using `flash.external.ExternalInterface.addCallback`